 Your Flight is Delayed or Canceled

 Unfortunately, the federal government doesn’t require the airline to do anything for domestic delays or cancellations.
-If you’re traveling internationally, you may be able to file for reimbursement under Article 19 of the Montreal Convention, and if you’re traveling to or from the EU, you have additional rights.
+If you’re traveling internationally, you may be able to file for reimbursement under Article 19 of the Montreal Convention.

 Still, many airlines will offer some form of compensation in the name of good customer service.
 If the delay is caused by weather, they usually won’t give you anything — but if it’s a mechanical or scheduling issue, they might.